bradmcnaughton/mule-flow-analyzer/README.md

   verbose:
     # Verbosity can be tweaked for different aspects.
 Increasing verbosity leads to bigger diagrams/more output
     processors: True # Include more details about known processors
-    logging: False # Include logging and tracing processors in the diagram (Makes diagrams bigger)
+    logging: False # Include MuleSoft logging and tracing processors in the diagram (Makes diagrams bigger)
     errors: False # Include the error handler processors in the diagram
     notes: True # Include any documentation tag values as a Note on the actor